ASukhanov/apstrim/README.md

 	...
 	# Compression ratio = 1.9

-Example of deserialization and plotting of all parameters in all logged data files.
+Example of deserialization and plotting of all parameters from several logbooks.

     python -m apstrim.view -i all -v -p *.aps